 There have been a few very high-profile problems with private rental services, from trashed apartments to safety threats and even one surprising instance of guests using a rental for the world's oldest profession.
 But this latest round of issues is simpler than that -- to wit, it turns out that many of the folks renting out their homes may not have the legal right to do so.

-A recent New York Times report highlights problems faced by Airbnb hosts in the Big Apple: A Warning for Hosts of Airbnb Travelers.
-Legal challenges have arisen in other cities too in recent years, including Paris.
-As the links above explain, short-term rentals are restricted in many places for a variety of reasons, including concern for the well-being of the hosts' neighbors and an attempt by local governments to preserve limited urban housing for residents rather than visitors.
+As reported in the New York Times, hosts in New York and Paris have faced legal challenges; short-term rentals are restricted in many places for a variety of reasons, including concern for the well-being of the hosts' neighbors and an attempt by local governments to preserve limited urban housing for residents rather than visitors.

-Editor's Note: In September 2013, Airbnb scored a legal victory in New York City, where it was determined that a host can rent out his or her own room as long as a permanent resident -- such as a roommate -- is still on the premises.
-Renting out an empty apartment or house where you are not a permanent resident remains illegal.
+The New York case above was resolved in September 2013 with a victory of sorts for Airbnb.
+It was determined that a host can rent out his or her own room as long as a permanent resident -- such as a roommate -- is still on the premises.
+However, renting out an empty apartment or house where you are not a permanent resident remains illegal.

 In most cases, the law does not consider the traveler the offender -- rather it considers the host the offender -- so you are mostly in the clear.
 That won't help if you experience a raid in the middle of your stay, however, or if you are subject to a more prosaic ejection, such as by the landlord -- or even if you get the stink eye and a dressing down from unhappy neighbors.